frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 ### Troubleshooting

-* If the ant builds don't work due to a missing class error, try running it with another version of Java (can be set by pressing "Ant Build..." instead of "Ant Build").
-* If the JdbcQueryListener has trouble starting due to a "table [ibisstore] does not exist" error, you may have started the server too quickly after stopping its last instance (<5s).
-* If running Tomcat results in an error related to invalid Oracle credentials, try rerunning the _create___user.xml_ script.
 * Some parts of the iaf-test module rely on proprietary modules.
 To tell Maven that it should download these modules, go to Window > Preferences > Maven > User Settings.
 If you already have a _settings.xml_ file, press the "Open file" link.
 Otherwise, browse to _C:/Users/(your name)/.m2/_ and create a _settings.xml_ file.
 Edit the file by adding your own repository or the [ibissource nexus repository](https://nexus.ibissource.org/content/groups/private/) as [mirror](https://maven.apache.org/guides/mini/guide-mirror-settings.html).